boldport/boldport-club-community/README.md

 * improve the styling.
 The site currently only has absolutely minimal tweaks over a basic bootstrap layout.
 * enable the content submission form (formspree.io)
 * configure disqus (tardate used for testing)
-* add a script to create new posts from template
 * add a script to add new project pages
 * tidy and complete the text content on the site
 * enable google tag manager?
 * is sitemap working?

 ## Up And Running

-To run/develop the site locally:
+To run/develop the site locally, you first need a working ruby environment.
+Then:

 ```
 $ gem install bundler